 To make use of an estate-planning vehicle

-This kind of limited partnership, also known as a Family Limited Partnership, is most advantageous when the limited partnership’s asset generates an income stream and the parties involved do not want the asset sold following the death of the general partner.
+This kind of limited partnership, also known as a Family Limited Partnership, is most advantageous when the limited partnership’s asset generates an income stream and the parties involved do not want the asset to be sold following the death of the general partner.

-Limited partnerships were also a coveted choice for filmmakers when there was no LLP or LLC yet.
-Directors valued their creative freedom above all else, which can be easily taken away in an LLC or LLP as there are other stakeholders in the mix.
-A limited partnership allows for passive funding from relatives and family members to help directors get their projects off the ground while still retaining creative reign.
+Limited partnerships were also a popular choice for filmmakers when there was no LLP or LLC yet.
+Directors valued their creative freedom above all else, which could easily be compromised in an LLC or LLP as there are other stakeholders in the mix.

 Delaware LP formation with 6 steps